 - Rises predictably and dependably

 The easiest way to guarantee consistently good results is to use your starter once it has at least doubled or tripled.
 Your starter is at its peak when its at its highest level right before it falls or deflates.
-This is when there is the highest concentration of yeast and when they are the most active and most efficient at fermenting dough.

-When It’s OK to Bake with Your Starter from the Fridge
+When it’s OK to bake with your starter from the fridge

 Just like each starter is truly unique, every baker’s experience with sourdough is different!
 If you’re an experienced baker and are familiar with working with a cold sourdough starter that has been kept in the refrigerator for a long time and you’ve had success, then it’s totally OK to use your starter straight from the refrigerator.